 - Research Fellowships from the Center for Science and Culture, 2000-2001, 1998-99, 1997; partial funding for a sabbatical and released time, plus funding for three trips to archives in Germany, Austria, Switzerland, and Poland.

 - Research, Scholarship, and Creative Activity Grants from California State University, Stanislaus, 2000-2001, 1999-2000, 1998-99, 1997-98, 1996-97, 1995-96; grants for research assistants and funds for travel to European archives, UC-Berkeley, Stanford, and the Hoover Institution.

 - Grants Incentive Program, California State University, Stanislaus, Summer 1995; a grant for research trips to UC-Berkeley, Stanford, and the Hoover Institution.

 - Fulbright Fellowship, 1992-93, for dissertation research at the University of Bonn, Germany.

 - Gordon Prange Fellowship, spring 1993, for dissertation research in European archives.

 - University of Iowa Fellowship, 1989-92, offered to the top 20-25 entering graduate students in the entire university.

 - Hitler's Ethic: The Nazi Pursuit of Evolutionary Progress.
-NY: Palgrave Macmillan, forthcoming in July 2009.
+NY: Palgrave Macmillan.